 By the time you get to the last book in the Percy Jackson and the Olympians series, it's pretty obvious that everyone around them can see that Percy and Annabeth are in love with each other.
 It's made especially apparent towards the end of the book when they finally kiss and Clarisse growls, "Well, it's about time!"

 It's actually a given that they're going to end up together since the goddess of love herself, Aphrodite, tells Percy she's going to set him up with Annabeth, too bad no one else heard it but him.

 Animorphs: Despite initially trying to keep their relationship low-key, it was very apparent to everyone that Jake and Cassie were smitten with each other.
-Marco also sarcastically makes the same observation in an early novel when Rachel pulled a He Is Not My Boyfriend regarding Tobias.
+Marco also sarcastically makes the same observation in an early novel regarding Rachel and Tobias.

 Taken to almost a comical level in L.M.
 Montgomery's Anne of Green Gables series.
 While Anne is completely oblivious to the fact that her former enemy and childhood friend Gilbert Blythe is madly in love with her, everyone in the town of Avonlea are perfectly well aware.
 After Gilbert proposes and she refuses, everyone reacts with disappointment.
 This happens so often for awhile, it leads to this conversation:

 Anne: I wonder why everybody seems to think I ought to marry Gilbert Blythe.